-BENEFIT FROM YOUTH RIGHTS Specific EU policies and programmes are targeted specifically at young people.
+Specific EU policies and programmes are targeted at young people.
 One example is the Quality Framework for Traineeships which urges EU countries to improve the quality of traineeships, in particular the learning content and working conditions, in order to ease the transition to work.
-Another is the EU Youth Guarantee which strives to ensure that all young people under the age of 30 will receive a good quality offer of either employment, continued education, apprenticeship or traineeship within four months of becoming unemployed or leaving education.
-Young people signing up to the Youth Guarantee are entitled to receive an offer within four months of leaving formal education or becoming unemployed.